Mushroom Wellington with Rosemary and Pecans – a simple, tasty vegan main dish, that can be made ahead, perfect for holiday gatherings!

 When I made these, I made one roll vegan and one with cheese.
 Both are good. 😉

-If wanting to make ahead, I would recommend making the filling ahead, then assembly and bake the day of.
+If making ahead, I would recommend making the filling ahead, then assemble and bake the day of.
 OR you can also make and bake the whole thing ahead and reheat ( letting it come to room temp first).
 If baking ahead, bake until the puff pastry is cooked through, but not too golden.
 Let it get golden when reheating.
+It will look “prettier” baked the day of.

 Keywords: mushroom wellington, vegan main, vegan christmas main, vegan thanksgiving main, vegan mushroom wellington, mushroom wellington recipe, mushroom wellington vegan, vegan thanksgiving recipes, vegan main dish, vegan christmas